aerostack2/aerostack2.github.io/_sources/_03_aerial_platforms/_ryze_tello/index.rst.txt

    sudo apt install ros-humble-as2-platform-tello

-.. warning:: This package is not available for binary installation yet.
-Cooming soon.

 * For source installation, clone the platform repository into your workspace and build it.
 See it in :ref:`Aerostack2 installation guide <getting_started_ubuntu_installation_source>`.

 .. code-block:: bash